dhruvparmar2310/ReactJS/WebPack/README.md

 }
 ```

 Now, create a new worker by just calling `Worker()` constructor, which accepts the URL script file, which is going to work in workers thread without blocking the UI.

+A shim is a piece of code **used to correct the behavior of code** that already exists, usually by adding new API that works around the problem.
+This differs from a polyfill, which implements a new API that is **not supported** by the stock browser as shipped.

 > *Refer this [official docs](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) for more details.*